Climate Action

 Low Carbon Homes

-We are now using our validated science-based targets to reduce the in-use lifetime carbon emissions of our homes, focusing on the efficiency of the building fabric and appropriate low carbon technologies.
-We will continue to build on this work by incorporating the right low carbon technologies into our homes including heat pumps and photovoltaics.
+We are striving to achieve our validated SBT to reduce the in-use lifetime carbon emissions of our homes.
+We focus on improving the fabric efficiency of our homes and integrating the appropriate low carbon technologies, including heat pumps and photovoltaic (PV) panels.

 Resilience

 We are making our homes and places resilient to the impact of climate change.
-We will continue to incorporate adaptation measures in the homes and developments we build, with 100% of developments incorporating sustainable drainage systems (SuDS).
+Prior to land purchase, we assess the land to identify all types of risks, including those related to climate change such as flooding and overheating.
+We will continue to incorporate adaptation measures in the homes and developments we build, and integrate nature-based solutions to create places that are more resilient to extreme weather.

-76% reduction in scope 1 and 2 emissions since 2019, offsetting remaining emissions with verified carbon credits
+77% reduction in absolute scopes 1 and 2 emissions since 2019

-89% of energy consumption is from renewable sources, including 100% renewable electricity for UK activities
+87% of operational energy consumption is from renewable sources, including 100% renewable electricity for UK activities

 Awards, Accreditations & Partnerships